RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #315, #316

+Built a whole new queueing system based on overlapping RNGs.
+This ends up being a lot faster and allows every player to search for an open lobby at the same time.
+It also removes a lot global channel usage and should allow me to have around 7 lobbies with this system.
+I need to remove a channel being used in the lobbies to cut channels for lobbies from 6 per lobby to 5 per lobby.
+I also need to create the create lobby search system.

 ## #313, #314

 Trying to figure out the best way to handle assigning classes since so much is